Spearmint Leaf — Hermetica Encyclopedia

 GroupLeaf/Green

-Relaxes gastrointestinal muscles, alleviating bloating, gas, and indigestion
+Relaxes gastrointestinal muscles,: alleviating bloating, gas, and indigestion

-Modulates hormonal balance by reducing androgen levels, particularly beneficial for women with PCOS.
+by reducing androgen levels, particularly beneficial for women with PCOS.

-Enhances mental clarity, memory, and focus through neuroprotective compounds
+Enhances mental clarity,: memory, and focus through neuroprotective compounds

-Reduces oxidative stress and inflammation, supporting overall immune resilience
+and inflammation, supporting overall immune resilience.

-Calms the nervous system, aiding in stress relief and promoting emotional balance.
+system, aiding in stress relief and promoting emotional balance.

-Eases respiratory congestion and soothes sore throats, supporting lung function
+and soothes sore throats, supporting lung function.

 Origin & History